chiphwang1/terraform-oci-arch-ci-cd-devops-ruby/README.md

 Rapid delivery of software is essential for efficiently running your applications in the cloud.
 Oracle Cloud Infrastructure (OCI) DevOps services provide a continuous integration and deployment (CI/CD) platform for developers to easily build, test, and deploy software and applications on Oracle Cloud.

-This reference architecture builds and tests a sample Node.js web application and then deploys it to OKE by using the OCI DevOps.
+This reference architecture builds and tests a sample Ruby web application and then deploys it to OKE by using the OCI DevOps.
 The application source code is hosted on a DevOps code repository.
 The end user commits the code into the code repository, which triggers the start of a build pipeline.

 The build pipeline follows a user-defined flow to build and test software, then create a container image of the latest version of the application.
 The output of the build is stored in the container registry as an image.
 Then a deployment pipeline uses the built image from the container registry and a Kubernetes manifest to deploy the most recent version of the application to OKE.